Khyati Mangla: Early life

 Khyati Mangla was born in Ranchi.
 She did her Std.
 XII in Arts stream from DAV Public School, Hehal Ranchi, Jharkhand in 2007.

 Career

 She did TVC for Zee Marathi, Rasoi Magic Masala.
 She has also appeared in a music video for Asha Bhonsle and Ghulam Ali "Naina Re" in 2010.
 She attended on a scholarship the Kishore Namit Kapoor Acting Institute in 2009.

 She did acting training from Kishore Namit Kapoor Acting lab(KNK) Mumbai, Maharashtra.

-She got her first tele-serial Baat Hamari Pakki Hai which was aired on Sony Entertainment Television from May 31, 2010 to February 25, 2011.
+She got her first tele-serial Baat Hamari Pakki Hai which was aired on Sony Entertainment Television from 31 May 2010 to 25 February 2011.
 Then she did a promo for SAB TV with actor Gaurav Khanna.
 She got her second tele-serial Neem Neem Shahad Shahad which aired on Sahara One from 15 August 2011.
-In February 2014,Khyati acted in an episode of Bindass channel serial Yeh Hai Aashiqui along with Anurag Sharma.Parineeti Chopra and Sidharth Malhotra made an appearance in that episode.
+In February 2014, Khyati acted in an episode of Bindass channel serial Yeh Hai Aashiqui along with Anurag Sharma.Parineeti Chopra and Sidharth Malhotra made an appearance in that episode.